 Action: Avoid attending a neighborhood BBQ

-A therapist would ask you how you’ve dealt with similar situations in the past, and encourage you to look at the thought realistically.
+A therapist would ask you how you’ve dealt with similar situations in the past, and encourage you to look at the thought realistically and objectively.

 “I feel nervous and anxious and it’s making me worry I’m socially awkward.
 At a recent work party, I did feel nervous at first but after connecting with others in my department, my worry wore off and I ended up having a good time.
 Instead of avoiding this BBQ, I can try and find someone I know to go with me.”